Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 For Sybase database access Genus App Services requires installation of Adaptive Server ADO.NET Data Provider for .NET Framework 4.0.
 The required version is a component included in Adaptive Server Enterprise (ASE), **EBF 21674: 15.7 SP60 - 64 Bit 15.7 17 Dec 2013 EBF/Patch**.

-Please make sure that the 64 bit version of the ADO.NET Data Provider is installed.
+Please make sure that the 64-bit version of the ADO.NET Data Provider is installed.

 The Adaptive Server ADO.NET Data Provider for .NET Framework 4.0 installs Sybase.AdoNet4.AseClient.dll, **assembly version 4.157.1212.0**.